 Limited Submission: When a sponsor limits the number of applications from an institution, each potential proposal starts with a pre-proposal.
 If the number of pre-proposals exceeds the sponsor's limit, the Vice President for Research office will conduct an internal selection process to determine which proposals will be submitted from Michigan Tech.
 See the limited submission section for more information.

 Electronic Submission: Michigan Tech is developing a policy for electronically submitted proposals.
-Details will be provided here.
+Details will be provided here once they are available.

 Proposals to Private Entities: Proposals to private entities have special requirements and typically require extensive negotiations.
 Commercial contracts may contain legal requirements not appropriate for universities.
 Sponsored Programs and Innovation & Industry Engagement staff are the Michigan Tech representatives responsible for negotiating terms and conditions on a sponsored agreement.